 The scene of Spongebob in the bar crying was both depressing and hilarious.

-There was also the episode where Plankton wins SpongeBob's contract from Krabs.
+There was also "Welcome to the Chum Bucket", where Plankton wins SpongeBob's contract from Krabs.
 The song SpongeBob and Mr. Krabs sing while missing each other was just so sad, especially the part where they stare out the window at each other.

 Him going berserk and viciously chasing Spongebob, especially when he admits defeat, is just heartbreaking.